Does wearing crazy socks make you look more successful?

 It used to be that going to work meant plain socks in muted colours.
 Blacks, greys and blues were all acceptable – along with maybe a dot of colour.

-But as workplace dress codes have relaxed and the trend for bold socks becomes mainstream, expect to see everything from your favourite superhero to bold geometric pattern peeking out from under suit trousers.
+But as workplace dress codes have relaxed and the trend for bold socks becomes mainstream, expect to see everything from your favourite bold geometric pattern peeking out from under suit trousers.

 But why is this?
 Here are 3 reasons…